davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 I'm concerned about the future of Bitcoin.
 It worries me that this might be true:

-1. A large percentage of bitcoin is uninsured and held by people who have significant amounts of money in it.
+1. A large percentage of Bitcoin is uninsured and held by people who have significant amounts of money in it.
 2. Bitcoin will be successfully attacked.
 A significant minority of people will irretrievably lose important amounts of money.
 Too little will be lost